DataDog/documentation/content/agent/agent_checks.md

 **Note**:

-* Custom Agent Checks aren't able to import modules by default, all your code should be in one single file.
+* Custom Agent checks aren't able to import modules by default, all your code should be in one single file.

-* The datadog Agent installation has it's own embedded copy of python.
-Custom scripts importing pip-installed libraries fail unless datadog's own embedded copy of pip is used to install these third party libraries.
+* The Datadog Agent installation has its own embedded copy of Python.
+Custom scripts importing pip-installed libraries will fail unless Datadog's own embedded copy of pip is used to install these third-party libraries.

 ### `AgentCheck` interface for Agent v6